tduboudi/IAMPS2019-Procedural-Fruit-Tree-Rendering-Framework/README.md

 1 - Download and install Blender (https://www.blender.org/).
 We recommand using Blender 2.78c instead of Blender 2.79b (the latest as of 27/06/19) as we had problems getting the GPU-rendering to work with the latest version and a GTX NVIDIA 1080.
 To enable GPU-rendering, follow this link : https://docs.blender.org/manual/en/dev/render/cycles/gpu_rendering.html.

 2 - Install the Blender Add-on "Sapling Tree Gen".
 To do so, go to "File" -> "User preferences" -> "Add-ons" and search for "Sapling Tree Gen" in the research toolbar.
+Install the "spacetree" Add-on, to do so : go to https://github.com/varkenvarken/spacetree and follow the installation instructions.

 3 - Download the textures and additional files from the following links and put them in the corresponding folder (there is already a few files for a plug-and-play example) :